-Guest blogger ‘The Bruges Vegan’ selects her three favourite restaurants in Belgium!
+Guest blogger ‘The Bruges Vegan’ selects her three favourite places for some excellent vegan dining in Belgium!

 Before she does, for an excellent overview of veganism, a great place to start is the Positive Health Wellness site, and particularly this article, Embarking on a Raw Vegan Lifestyle.

 Now, over to The Bruges Vegan:

 Let us start with underlining how much we love food!
 Although veganism evokes the image of a culinary desert in most people’s minds (no animal products, no meat, no fish, no dairy, no eggs, … so what do you eat??), it has been an enriching culinary journey for us.
 We have discovered so many new food items and a rich palette of new flavours and combinations.Â In that respect, you could say we are typical gourmet Belgians: we really enjoy a good varied meal, and yes, a Belgian beer (or two!).

 Our restaurant visits became far less frequent after becoming vegetarian in the mid nineties.
 Although most restaurants nowadays standardly offer one or two vegetarian dishes, repeatedly having a salad with goat’s cheese or pasta with stir fried vegetables is not very culinary exciting (we’re being polite here!).